-- Franchising agreements, particularly cross-border ones, must also comply with European Union competition law, namely Article 101 of the EF Treaty on concerted practices and agreements between companies and community legislation implementing such provisions. - Indeed, typical franchise agreement clauses, like those granting the franchisee exclusivity in a given territory, or exclusive access to the franchisor's know-how, may be deemed incompatible with the aforementioned provisions.

-- The European Commission, however, recognised the importance of franchising as a means of economic development by optimising sales and investment and reducing costs. - Thus, under its power to exempt, by regulation, certain categories of agreements from being subject to application of Article 101 of the Treaty, the Commission adopted Regulation (EEC) No. 4087/88 of 30 November 1988 on the application of Article 85.3 of the Treaty to categories of franchise agreements, which was later replaced by Commission Regulation (EC) No. 2790/1999 of 22 December 1999 on the application of Article 101.3 of the Treaty to categories of vertical agreements and concerted practices (block exemptions).

-Furthermore, the European Franchising Federation (EFF) - a non-profit organisation comprised of the national franchise associations of several European countries - adopted the "European Code of Ethics for Franchising" ("Código Europeu de Deontologia do Franchising"), which sets out detailed criteria for franchising agreements, as well as detailed conditions to be observed by the contracting parties.
+- ✓ Franchising agreements, particularly cross-border ones, must also comply with European Union completion law, namely Article 101 of the EF Treaty on concerted practices and agreements between companies and community legislation implementing such provisions. - ✓ Indeed, typical franchise agreement clauses, like those granting for franchisee exclusivity in a given territory, or exclusive access to the franchisor's know-how, may be deemed incompatible with the aforementioned provisions. - ✓ The European Commission, however, recognized the importance of franchising as a means of economic development by optimizing sales and investment and reducing costs. - ✓ Thus, under its power to exempt, by regulation, certain categories of agreements from being subject to application of Article 101 of the Treaty, the Commission adopted Regulation (EEC) No. 4087/88 of 30 November 1988 on the application od Article 101.3 of the Treaty to categories of franchise agreements, which was later replaced by Commission Regulation (EC) No. 2790/1999 of 22 December 1999 on the application of the Article 101.3 of the Treaty to categories of vertical agreements and concerted practices (block exemptions). - ✓ Furthermore, the European Franchising Federation (EFF) a non profit organization comprised of the national franchise associations of several European countries adopted the "European Code of Ethics for Franchising"), which sets out detailed criteria for franchising agreements, as well as detailed conditions to be observed by the contacting parties.
 EFF members undertake to impose on their own members the obligation to apply, and abide by, the provisions of the "European Code".

-- The main characteristics of a franchising agreement provide that an individual or legal entity (franchisor) authorises another (franchisee) to utilise a trademark, logo or symbol belonging to the franchisor and to use its know-how, products or services. - The franchisor provides technical assistance to the franchisee in connection with the licensed goods, in return for remuneration or payment of fees by the franchisee.
-The agreement may be valid only for a given territory.

-Franchising agreements may also provide that the franchisee will be bound to acquire certain of the franchisor's products, and to comply with a determined set of rules and regulations.

-These rules will generally be linked to quality standards of the services or products to be delivered.
+- ✓ The main characteristics of a franchising agreement provide that an individual or legal entity (franchisor) authorizes another (franchisee) to utilize a trademark, logo or symbol belonging to the franchisor and to use its know-how, products or services. - ✓ The franchisor provides technical assistance to the franchisee in connection with the licensed goods, in return for remuneration or payment of fees by the franchisee.
+The agreement may be valid only for a given territory. - ✓ Franchising agreements may also provide that the franchisee will be bound to acquire certain of the franchisor's products, and to comply with a determined set of rules and regulations. - ✓ These rules will generally be linked to quality standards of the services or products to be delivered. - ✓ Franchises are not limited to the hotel and food service industries.
+Retail stores, amusement parks, auto repair shops, car rental agencies, real estate companies, banks, travel agencies, and trade schools, all can be opened and operated under franchises granted by lathe chains.